dialogue-evaluation/RuREBus/README.md

 *Table is sorted by NER scores, but all 3 tasks are equally important.

+In total there were 218 submitions by participants.

 Results submitted after the deadline but before the test corpus was published:
 |         | NER | RE with NEs | End-to-end RE |
 | :---:   | :---:    | :---:    | :---:   |